 The Materials Research Building and AME Building described in Note 5 have various lease payments in advance recognized by the Research Foundation in addition to being operated by the Research Foundation as lessor.
-Two other buildings, 3000 Commonwealth and 3200 Commonwealth, are owned by Florida State University as of June 30, 2016, and are fully or partially managed/leased by the Research Foundation.
+Two other buildings, 3000 Commonwealth and 3200 Commonwealth, are owned by Florida State University as of June 30, 2017, and are fully or partially managed/leased by the Research Foundation.

 Additionally, the Research Foundation was assigned the master lease and operates as lessor for the Sliger Building and the Shaw Building.
-The bonds previously associated with this building were paid off prior to the master lease being assigned to the Research Foundation; therefore, no costs are capitalized in these financial statements relative to the construction of this building.
+The bonds previously associated with these buildings were paid off prior to the master lease being assigned to the Research Foundation; therefore, no costs are capitalized in these financial statements relative to the construction of these buildings.
+Effective September 1, 2017, lease management of the Sliger Building was transferred back to Florida State University.
 The following paragraphs describe the terms of the bonds that the Research Foundation has guaranteed, details the capitalized costs and amortization associated with the property under capital leases, provides a schedule of annual debt obligations, and summarizes minimum lease payments to be received under current leases in force for the buildings leased by the Research Foundation.